-Can you buy Term Insurance without Medical Tests?
-Yes, but…
+Can You Buy Term Insurance Without Medical Tests?

-Yes, you can buy a term insurance plan in India without a medical test in 2025, but it comes with a few limitations.
+Yes, you can buy a term insurance plan in India without medical test, but it comes with a few limitations.
 For instance, while many reputable insurance companies require a medical test for term plan purchases, it is not mandatory.
 These tests help insurers assess the buyer's overall health condition and determine the premium, especially for older individuals.

 Many people leading an unhealthy lifestyle have the conception that if they undergo any medical test, their premiums would be much higher than what they would be paying without getting any medical test.
 If you prefer not to undergo a medical exam, you can still buy a term plan.
 Several companies offer term coverage without a medical test, particularly for individuals under 30.
 Insurers consider younger individuals to be at lower risk for life-threatening diseases, providing them with high coverage at an affordable premium.